Scottish ferry fiasco: Procurement process

 At the time there were concerns that Ferguson Marine had not built any ferries of that size in the recent past.
 A new management team had recently been installed, and they too had no experience of building a ferry of this size.
 The finances of Ferguson Marine were so tight that they told the Scottish Government they could not provide the financial guarantees that were stipulated in the contract.
 These guarantees would make the shipbuilder responsible for any cost overruns.
 Of the six shipyards that tendered to build the ferries, Ferguson Marine put forward the most expensive bid, at £37 million more than the cheapest.

-As contract negotiations between the Statutory Harbour Authority Caledonian Maritime Assets Ltd ("CMAL"), owner of 16 ports and harbours in the Clyde and Islands, and Ferguson Marine were concluding in September 2015, the chairman of CMAL, Erik Ostergard, criticised the process, ongoing costs and Ferguson Marine's lack of a track record in projects of this nature.
+As contract negotiations between Caledonian Maritime Assets Ltd ("CMAL"), a wholly owned public corporation of the Scottish Government which owns the ferries as well as 16 of the ports and harbours in the Clyde and Islands, and Ferguson Marine were concluding in September 2015, the chairman of CMAL, Erik Ostergard, criticised the process, ongoing costs and Ferguson Marine's lack of a track record in projects of this nature.
 Scottish Ministers wrote to Ostergard absolving his organisation of blame should the deal go bad.
 CMAL's preference was to restart the procurement process.
 On 9 October Transport Scotland informed CMAL that, after due consideration, Scottish ministers were aware of the risks but content to proceed to award the contract.

 The contract was formally awarded to Ferguson Marine at the Scottish National Party Conference in Aberdeen on 16 October 2015.
-The announcement was made by Derek Mackay who was then a junior minister responsible for Transport and Islands.
+The announcement was made by Derek Mackay who was then the Minister for Transport and Islands.